Luxembourg entry visa for third-country nationals

 - supporting documents associated with the purpose of the journey, such as:

-- legalised financial statement of support (French, Pdf, 328 Kb) from the reference person in Luxembourg;
+- a legalised statement of financial support (French, Pdf, 328 Kb) from the reference person in Luxembourg.

 - a hotel reservation;